ShreyashDhamane/java-project/README.md

 # 💰 MoneyManager — Java Personal Finance Desktop App

+This README provides a complete overview of the **MoneyManager** full-stack project.
+Inside, you will find:

+### 🔹 1.
+Project Overview
+High-level explanation of the MoneyManager app, its purpose, and end-to-end architecture.

+### 🔹 2.
+Tech Stack
+Breakdown of frontend (Swing), backend (Spring Boot), MongoDB, JWT security, Docker, and custom Java2D charts.

+### 🔹 3.
+Screens & UX Flow
+Screenshots and detailed descriptions of:
+- Dashboard
+- Add/Edit Transaction
+- Statistics (Pie & Time Series charts)
+- Categories
+- Settings
+- Login & Registration

+### 🔹 4.
+Multithreading
+Explanation of how the UI remains responsive using background threads.

+### 🔹 5.
+JWT Authentication
+Step-by-step flow: login, token usage, backend verification, protected endpoints, and auto-logout on 401.

+### 🔹 6.
+Docker & Environment Setup
+How docker-compose orchestrates backend + MongoDB, `.env` variables, and backend configuration.

+### 🔹 7.
+Running the Project
+Instructions for starting backend (Docker/manual) and frontend (IDE/terminal).

+### 🔹 8.
+Project Structure
+Full folder hierarchy for `client-swing` and `server-springboot`.

+### 🔹 9.
+API Documentation
+All endpoints (auth, data entries, categories, currency) with request/response examples.

+---

 **MoneyManager** is a full-stack **personal finance manager** built with Java.
 It lets you securely track income & expenses, visualize trends, manage categories, and control your account, all inside a polished **Swing desktop UI** backed by a **Spring Boot + MongoDB** server.